 Veterans Services Policies

-- Students receiving veterans educational benefits are required to maintain satisfactory academic progress.
+- Students receiving veterans’ educational benefits are required to maintain satisfactory academic progress.
 To remain in good academic standing at Sampson Community College, all students must maintain a cumulative GPA of 2.0 or higher.

-- Recipients of veterans educational benefits whose cumulative GPA falls below a 2.0 will be placed on academic warning.
+- Recipients of veteran educational benefits whose cumulative GPA falls below a 2.0 will be placed on academic warning.
 During the semester of warning, the student is given the opportunity to achieve a satisfactory GPA for the next term.